ajylee/gpaw-rtxs/doc/install/BGP/performance.rst

    Nx*Ny*Nz*B

 The parallelization strategy will require careful consideration of the partition size and mapping.
-Obviously, also memory!
+And, obviously, also memory!

 Partition size and Mapping
 ========================================
 The BG/P partition dimensions (Px, Py, Pz, T) for Surveyor and Intrepid at the Argonne Leadership Computing Facility are `available here
 <https://wiki.alcf.anl.gov/index.php/Running#What_are_the_sizes_and_dimensions_of_the_partitions_on_the_system.3F>`_,
-where T represents the number of MPI tasks (not whether a torus network is available).
+where T represents the number of MPI tasks per node (not whether a torus network is available).
 The number of cores per node which execute MPI tasks is specified by the Cobalt flag::